agathoklisx/libved/README.md

-  :`man     manpage   (display man page on the scratch buffer) :`stat    file      (display file status information) :`battery           (display battery status to the message line) (only for Linux) :@validate_utf8 filename (check filename for invalid UTF-8 byte sequences :@info [--buf,--win,--ed] (with no arguments defaults to --buf) (this prints
+  :`man     manpage   (display man page on the scratch buffer) :`stat    file      (display file status information) :`battery           (display battery status to the message line) (only for Linux) :@info [--buf,--win,--ed] (with no arguments defaults to --buf) (this prints
-                      details to the scratch buffer of the corresponded arguments) :@save_image [--as=file] (save current layout, that can be used at a next invocation with --load-file=file.i, to restore it,
+                      details to the scratch buffer of the corresponded arguments)
-                            default filename: $SYSDATADIR/profiles/currentbufname.i)

   The `man command requires the man utility, which simply means probably also an implementation of a roff system.
 The col utility is not required, as we filter